Revisiting Coincident GR in Internal STEGR Formulation: Kinematics in Flat and Torsion-Free Spacetime

 $\tau$ is an affine parameter, which is guaranteed by the absence of non-metricity.
 Thus, it is a natural consideration to generalize the autoparallel equation to describe the motion of a test scalar particle in TEGR theories.
-For the affine connection $\Gamma^{\alpha}_{\mu\nu}$ in Eq.~\eqref{EoM of TEGR}, we can choose the Weitzenb\"{o}ck connection given in Eq.~\eqref{Weitzenboch connection}.
+This conclusion is also compatible with the result derived in Ref.~\cite{Capozziello:2022zzh}.\footnote{ Our results differ from the results provided in Ref.~\cite{Iosifidis:2023eom} in the following two points; 1) Inclusion of coupling terms between a test particle and geometric quantities; 2) Usage of the parameter for describing the trajectory of a test particle.
+Regarding the first point, we can fix this disagreement by introducing appropriate coupling terms into Eq.~\eqref{action for EoM} in our work.
+However, the second point distinguishes our work from Ref.~\cite{Iosifidis:2023eom} since the proper time is implicitly employed to derive the equation of motion, building on Refs.~\cite{Weinberg:1972kfs, Papapetrou:1974gq, Adler:1965}. } For the affine connection $\Gamma^{\alpha}_{\mu\nu}$ in Eq.~\eqref{EoM of TEGR}, we can choose the Weitzenb\"{o}ck connection given in Eq.~\eqref{Weitzenboch connection}.